WhirlingBits/wb-docs/wb-idf-core_versioned_docs/version-0.1/wb_idf_i2c_init.md

 ESP_OK if successful, otherwise an error code

 This function deletes an I2C master device handle created by `wb_i2c_master_device_create()` .

-Handle to the I2C master device to delete

-ESP_OK if successful, otherwise an error code

 ---